Discontinuous shear thickening in biological tissue rheology: Discussions and Conclusions

+In living tissues, our model predictions can be immediately tested in the convergent extension of the Drosophila germband epithelium~\cite{butler2009cell, kasza2014spatiotemporal, lye2015mechanical}.
+This epithelium experiences elongation along the anterior-posterior axis.
+During this elongation, the germband tissue is subjected to external shearing forces from neighboring structures, such as the ventral furrow, while simultaneously enduring internal forces due to planar polarized contractions driven by myosin II motor activity.
+This scenario presents a prime example of the interplay between local active forces and global deformations that is central to our theoretical framework.
+Analyzing the rheological flow curve throughout this process could provide significant insights.
+With recent technological advances in imaging~\cite{farrell2017segga} and force-measurement techniques~\cite{fischer2014contractile}, such analyses are becoming increasingly attainable.

+In summary, our study provides a robust framework for understanding the rheological behavior of biological tissues.
+Considering that nearly all living tissues are subject to a dynamic interplay between local active forces and global deformations, one of the model's most straightforward yet far-reaching predictions is that this interplay can lead to a competition between the timescales of structural relaxation and of external driving forces.
+This in turn gives rise to diverse rheological responses, including discontinuous shear thickening.
+Consequently, we argue that these predictions are broadly applicable to a wide array of biological systems.
+Furthermore, as mounting evidence increasingly suggests that dense tissues operate near a jamming-unjamming transition, our theoretical contributions offer valuable insights into how tissue mechanics is modulated in proximity to these critical states.

-Our work points towards a framework for understanding the emergent nonlinear mechanics of biological tissues.
-It would be interesting to apply our model to understand whether the recently observed tissue nonlinear mechanics (fracture~\cite{Harris_PNAS_stretch,bonfanti_fracture_review_2022}, ductile-to-brittle transition~\cite{Prakash2021}) is a consequence of the tissue's ability to shear-thicken.
+In future work, it would be interesting to extend the concepts explored here to understand whether strongly nonlinear mechanical phenomena such as tissue fracture ~\cite{Harris_PNAS_stretch,bonfanti_fracture_review_2022} and a ductile-to-brittle transition~\cite{Prakash2021} are related to the tissue's ability to shear-thicken.

+{\it Code Availability: ---}The code used for this paper is available from the author upon reasonable request.